Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 • fewer accidental substitutions

-• cleaner internal logic
+• better internal logic

-What Goes Into an Entity Cheat Sheet
+What Should Go Into an Entity Cheat Sheet?

 1. Core topic entities